 Forgot to pack your sunscreen?
 Hat?
 Some medicines?
 I did.
-Put together your list before packing so you don’t need to get it in Orlando or at the theme park where it can get really pricey.
+Put together your Disney World Packing List before packing so you don’t need to get it in Orlando or at the theme park where it can get really pricey.

 9. Stay within your Luggage Limit

 Some flights will only let you bring a hand carry with a $25 charge for a check-in luggage.

 Look into this not only when booking your flight but also when you’re packing your luggage for your Orlando vacation.